rorylend/Circle.java/README.md

 // Rory Lendzion
 // CSC110
 // 7/9/26
-// This superclass holds a radius and calculates diameter,
-//          circumference, and area.
-Used as the base class for Cylinder
-// The input is the radius
-// The outputs are diameter, circumference, area, and a formatted toString public class Circle {
+public class Circle {
    protected double radius;
    // Gets called when a Circle object is created.
 Initializes all variables